Aiden-Jung/Indexer/README.md

     floating-point, 100, 214, 219, 230, 232, 238, 249
     power series, 506
 ```
-Collaborated with Mingi Lee and written with the assistance of Professor Hajiamini
+Written with the assistance of Professor Hajiamini and collaborated with Mingi Lee